 Warm down, and progressions

-Follow the stretches will appeal to you from the warm-up video.
+Follow the stretches which appeal to you from the warm-up video.

 You can do these exercises daily, they're not too strenuous.

 Or repeat the whole sequence and do them every second day.

 They will keep you fit, healthy, mobile and strong while until you can get back into the gym.